dumux/dumux/examples/1ptracer/doc/_intro.md

 approximation as spatial discretization scheme.
 For details on the discretization schemes available in DuMuX, have a look at the [code documentation](https://dumux.org/docs/doxygen/master/group___discretization.html).
-We use the [implicit Euler method](https://dumux.org/docs/doxygen/master/basic-numerics.html) as time discretization scheme for the tracer component balance equation solved in the _tracer model_.
+We use the [implicit Euler method](https://dumux.org/docs/doxygen/master/basic-numerics.html) as time discretization scheme for the tracer component balance equation solved in the `TracerTest`.

 # Implementation